+The debate on liposuction safety can be a confusing topic for some.
 A surgical complication is defined as any undesirable result of surgery.
 The most common complication of liposuction is a result that produces an unhappy patient.
-The most common cause of an unhappy patient is a patient's unrealistic expectations before surgery.
+The most common cause of an unhappy patient is a patient’s unrealistic expectations before surgery.
 Avoiding unrealistic expectations requires careful and accurate communication between patient and surgeon.
 This entire web site is dedicated to providing patients with information so that they can make a well-informed decision about having liposuction.
 Detailed information about specific complications is presented in the following pages entitled:

 - An Overview of Liposuction Complications

 - Excessive Liposuction

 - Rare & Severe Complications